Bidding at the Facebook Ad Auction: What You Need To Know

 - Post-Click Delivery to help deliver much more user-friendly ad experiences to people and drive real results for businesses.

-It is important to realise that at the core of all of the above ideas, the Facebook ad auction is still just an auction which is greatly influenced by numerous factors such as the amount you choose to bid, the relevance of your advertisement, and the estimated action rates determined by the Facebook algorithm.
+It is important to realize that at the core of all of the above ideas, the Facebook ad auction is still just an auction which is greatly influenced by numerous factors such as the amount you choose to bid, the relevance of your advertisement, and the estimated action rates determined by the Facebook algorithm.

 Do you need help running a successful advertising campaign on Facebook?
 Are you perplexed by the intricacies of the Facebook ad platform?
 Drop a comment below or get in touch with us at firstname.lastname@example.org.